Set up email in Outlook for iOS mobile app

 Enter your email account password and tap Sign In.

-If you have 2-step verification turned on, identify yourself using the method you chose (6 digit code, phone, or using the Microsoft Authenticator app.
+If you have 2-step verification, identify yourself using the method you chose (6 digit code, phone, or using the Microsoft Authenticator app.
+This may be required by your organization.

 Tap Yes or Allow to give Outlook permission to sync calendar, contacts, etc.